History of Srivijaya

-The pagoda of Wat Phra Borommathat Chaiya is an elaborate example of Srivijaya, as well as the architectural of the Srivijayan-looking style, which still stands today in Thailand.
+The pagoda of Wat Phra Borommathat Chaiya in Thailand is an elaborate surviving example of Srivijayan architecture.

-Srivijaya is a thalassocratic empire based on the island of Sumatra (nowadays part of Indonesia), which it influenced as much of the Southeast Asian lands.
-Records about the Srivijaya kingdom, including the traces and records that were evidently about Srivijaya were mostly from Chinese chronicles.
-The Chinese chronicles are preferably referred as "Shih-li-fo-shih" or "Sanfoqi".
-In ancient times, Srivijaya was known to be the forgotten kingdom because most people weren't aware of the existence of the Srivijaya kingdom.
-When French historian George Cœdès published his groundbreaking article on the "Kingdom of Srivijaya" in 1918, he managed to bring this forgotten kingdom to global attention.
-Yijing accounts were important in describing Srivijaya, when at the time, he entered the kingdom of Srivijaya in 671 for only about 7 months.
+Srivijaya was a thalassocratic empire located on the island of Sumatra (nowadays part of Indonesia), which influenced much of Southeast Asia.
+Records of the Srivijaya Kingdom, including archaeological traces, come mostly from Chinese chronicles, which refer to the kingdom as "Shih-li-fo-shih" or "Sanfoqi".
+Yijing's accounts are important for describing Srivijaya, which he visited in 671 for about seven months.
+Srivijaya later became known as a forgotten kingdom because its historic existence was long obscured.
+When French historian George Cœdès published his article on the "Kingdom of Srivijaya" in 1918, he managed to bring the forgotten kingdom to global attention.

-Srivijaya held their achievements as being one of the most important centres of the Buddhist expansion throughout Southeast Asia from the 7th to the 11th century.
+Srivijaya was one of the most important centers of Buddhist expansion throughout Southeast Asia from the 7th to the 11th century.
 Srivijaya was the first polity to dominate much of the western maritimes in Southeast Asia.
 Due to its strategic location, Srivijaya developed complex technologies for the necessary utilization of maritime resources.

-The Srivijaya Kingdom was founded by the Maharaja, Dapunta Hyang Sri Jayanasa, which later came to be known as the founder and the first king of the Srivijaya kingdom.
+The Srivijaya Kingdom was established by Maharaja Dapunta Hyang Sri Jayanasa, its founder and first king.
 He would then eventually start the Srivijaya and the commence, which began around in the 7th century.
-At the time when Cholas broke off cordial relations between themselves and Srivijaya, an intervening war and a series of raids brought about the eventual collapse of Srivijaya.
-At times, Srivijaya was forcibly involved in wars with rivals such as the Cholas, or any other of the minor rivals that were a foes to Srivijaya.
-Srivijaya and its absence would remain as an forgotten kingdom following the disappearance.
+When the Cholas broke off cordial relations with Srivijaya, an intervening war and a series of raids brought about the collapse of the polity.
+At times, Srivijaya was drawn into conflicts with major rivals like the Cholas as well as minor neighboring polities.
+Srivijaya would remain a forgotten kingdom following its disappearance.